-Our Head of Export Sales and gig-rowing queen, Ottie, gives us a glimpse into her life in Cornwall.
+Our Export Sales Executive and gig-rowing queen, Ottie, gives us a glimpse into her life in Cornwall.

 Tell us about your role at Cornish Sea Salt

 I’m an Export Sales Executive which means that I do just about everything to do with our international trade and export.
 I’ve been here nearly 4 years and it’s been really exciting to see how we have grown internationally – we’re all over the world now!

 What part of your job do you enjoy the most?

 I really enjoy going to the international trade shows, it’s always good fun to get out and meet people face to face.
 I spend a lot of my time spreading the word about Cornish Sea Salt to wholesalers and suppliers in the international territories that I look after and maintaining great relationships with our international clients.
 It’s a good feeling to know that we have such a big network across the world and that all of it comes back to my desk in our office in Gweek.

 Do you have a favourite sea salt to use at home?

 I use the flakes the most at home because they’re so versatile.
 The Chilli Hit is a big favourite too, I put it on all sorts and always have a pot of it on my desk ready to jazz up my lunch.